Mathnerd314/stroscot/docs/Commentary/Standard-Library.rst

 * Security review by the security team, license review by script or random person
 * Refactor other libraries to use the chosen library, so that there is not duplicate code

-Pretty much all these steps are also necessary to include something in the standard library.
+Pretty much all these steps seem suitable as requirements to include something in the standard library.

 Scope
 =====